jcunanan05/100-days-of-code/logs/r3-log.md

 - Continued to code my portfolio.
 Resorted to create-react-app and Material Design Lite CSS framework
 - Tried to make tests.
 Feeling good

+### R3D92 30/10

+- Continued my portfolio again.
+Seeing light on the design side.
+It's challenging but I see it.

+- Code my calculator.
+Done with the design.
+I'm now ready to hook redux.